The scale of the external challenges facing water companies is unprecedented.

 With a backdrop of a rapidly increasing population and dramatic climate change, the scale of the external challenges facing water companies is unprecedented.
 From the plan to half leakage levels by 2050 set out in the Leakage Routemap, to Defra’s calls for a 20% reduction in water usage per person by 2037, the industry is facing ambitious targets to tackle water scarcity head on.
 Now, on top of that, there are heightened concerns about the cost of living which mean we need to make smart economic choices.

-As I take on the role of CEO, I’m committed to continuing Arqiva’s work towards securing the long-term resilience of the UK’s water networks.
+I’m committed to continuing Arqiva’s work towards securing the long-term resilience of the UK’s water networks.

 As we look towards PR24 and AMP8, Ofwat has called for long-term plans which are both resilient and adaptable.
 Metering water usage unlocks clear benefits for customers, water companies and society at large and with any decisions made now effectively locking water companies into a 15-year path, they must choose an approach that is not only future-proof but also builds flexibility.